 James D. Hicks lives and works out of Califon, NJ, USA.
 He holds degrees in music from the Peabody Institute of Music of Johns Hopkins University, Yale University, and the University of Cincinnati.
 Other studies include courses at the Royal School of Church Music in England.
 He is an Associate of the American Guild of Organists.

-In addition to his recording and performing endeavors, Jim has also produced additional publications that further complement his ongoing Nordic Journey project.
+In addition to his recording and performance endeavors, Jim has been involved in several publishing projects that complement his continuing Nordic Journey endeavor.

 Kerimäki Church, Kerimäki, Finland